moss-l/bhs-js-testing/NOTES.md

 we can perform on different kinds of values to produce other values.

-Operators are the ways of producing values from other values or, in same cases, of manipulating values.
+Operators are the ways of producing values from other values or, in some cases, of manipulating values.
 For operators that produce new values we can use the arrow symbol, ⟹, to mean "evaluates to" to illustrate how different operators on different kinds of values produce new values.
 (N.B. the ⟹ is not part of the code; you'll never